 Practice your magic with these invisible pops, setting licorice whips, pepitas (hulled pumpkin seeds), and candy corn afloat inside this clear confection.
-You can buy lollipop sticks at candy-supply and baking-supply stores.

 - Yield: Makes 1 dozen